telerik/ajax-docs/controls/treeview/client-side-programming/objects/radtreeview.md

 | **trackChanges** |none|none|Starts tracking changes made to the TreeView that will be preserved on the server.|
 | **commitChanges** |none|none|Writes the changes to the **TreeView** that were made since a previous call to **trackChanges**, so that they are preserved on the server as well.|

 >tip Client side changes are available on the server side after postback.
-You can use the [ClientChanges]({%slug treeview/client-side-programming/accessing-client-changes-on-the-server-side%})property to access them.
+You can use the [ClientChanges]({%slug treeview/client-side-programming/accessing-client-changes-on-the-server-side%}) property to access them.
 >